deepset-ai/haystack/docs/_src/api/api/ranker.md

       supplied query.

-- If you provide a list of queries...
+- If you provide a list of multiple queries...

     - ... you need to provide a list of lists of Documents.
 Each list of Documents will be re-ranked based on its corresponding query.